writethedocs/www/docs/conf/portland/2023/welcome-wagon.rst

 -  In the morning, or when you need a break during the day, head down to the Library/Astoria Room to check out the unconference schedule.
 Make note of any unconference talks you want to attend.
 -  Check out the lightning talks, and get excited about presenting one at next year's conference.

-Sample strategy for a second or higher Write the Docs conference
+Sample strategy for a second or subsequent Write the Docs conference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Attend the Welcome Wagon events and share your conference knowledge.
 You might learn something new yourself!